-Buy Organic - If the item is labeled red the non-organic version of this food is exposed to a high level of toxic chemicals.
+Buy Organic - If the item is labeled red the non-organic version tested high with pesticide residues.
 As a result, it is best to buy organic.

 Go to each fruit or veggie to view its rating and to read about its nutritional content.
-You can add fruits and veggies to your favorites list by clicking the "add" plus sign in the upper right corner.
+You can add fruits, veggies and markets to your favorites list by clicking the "+ heart" icon in the upper right corner.
 This makes for a quick reference to your favorites and can also serve as a shopping list!

 Pesticides are used to repel, control or kill organisms in order to reduce their negative impact on agricultural products.
 Modern pesticides target weeds, insects, bacteria, viruses, parasites, fungi and other pests that reduce agricultural yield.

 The problem is that excessive pesticide contamination can be harmful to human health.
 Even after washing, some fruits and vegetables consistently carry much higher levels of pesticide residue than others.

 What makes organic fruits and vegetables different is the way they are grown.
 For example, only fertilizers like compost or manure can be used: chemical fertilizers are not allowed, nor are most synthetic herbicides, pesticides and fungicides.
 The environmental impacts of organic farming are vastly superior to those of conventional farming, with its reliance on synthetic pesticides, petroleum-based fertilizers and other practices.
 Since how you shop is at least as important as how you vote, keep in mind how your produce shopping affects the environment.

 Some fruits and veggies are better to buy organic, and others are safe to buy non-organic.
 Some fruits and vegetables require very few pesticides for growth.
 Some, due to tough skins or peels, absorb fewer residues.